internetee/registry/README.md

 then you don't have to worry about quitting the dev appserver for running tests (because of colliding ports).

-For plain TCP EPP configuration, see below (may be useful for debugging purposes).

     sudo a2ensite epp_ssl
     sudo service apache2 restart